 Stephanie is RAFT Colorado’s Executive Director, but the Board of Trustees has given her another title: the Dumpster Diving Diva.
 Stephanie is passionate about education and loves that RAFT’s business model supports teachers’ ability to teach in the way kids learn best – and preserves the environment at the same time!
 Launching RAFT in Colorado has drawn on her eclectic professional experience in non-profits, law, interior design, and education.

-Chris started preparing for his RAFT Wrangler job when he was a six-year-old “garage floor scientist,” gradually developing into a “MacGyver of education”!
+Chris started preparing for his job when at RAFT he was a six-year-old “garage floor scientist,” gradually developing into a “MacGyver of education”!
 Chris has enjoyed teaching students and working with a wide variety of teachers at the Teton Science Schools, Keystone Science School, and the Thorne Nature Experience, using anything nature has to offer to spontaneously engage students in learning.
 Chris has a double major in Environmental, Population, and Organism Biology and Molecular, Cellular, and Developmental Biology and is a graduate of the Teton Science Schools Graduate Program.

 Tracy has been teaching in a variety of positions at DPS for the past 13 years, and has been a RAFT member since 2012.
 She is very aware of challenges teachers face every day, and loves that “RAFT provides hope that teaching can still be fun, exciting, and hands-on!”